jimbateson/jamesbateson.co.uk/src/articles/i-wrote-a-thing.md

 ## How was it received?
 I had pre-publish jitters all up until the day to be honest, they got worse each day as I saw the caliber of every article, and the amazing ability of the authors.
 Imposter syndrome is bad at the moment.

-Going off pure Twitter engagement (likes etc), it perfromred poorly, which I kind of expected.
+Going off pure Twitter engagement (likes etc), it performed poorly, which I kind of expected.

 But I'm trying to remind myself, that even if one person takes something from it, and thinks about using more semnatic, accessible HTML it will be a massive win.

 ## Thanks!
-However, unpopular it might have been.
+However unpopular it might have been.
 I wanted to say a massive thank you to Manuel for accepting the article idea, and giving me a chance to write my first post that people might actually read, for a site/blog that I have long admired.

 Also to a couple of people that proofed the article for me.
 Stef Lis, a brilliant front end engineer at Code Computerlove, and Todd Libby, an accessibility expert that I have followed for many years and a learnt a lot from.